ravindramohith/FastChat/README.md

-# FASTCHAT
+# ✨MESSAGING APPLICATION✨

-### ✨HackStreet Boys✨

-## Team members:
-- Ravindra Mohith (210050112)
-- Adhitya Rao (210050060)
-- Nithin (210050071)

-Our FastChat allow users to send and receive messages and images to other users.
+THis Application allow users to send and receive messages and images to other users.

 ## Working Features